-All Plaintiffs, on behalf of themselves and the Minnesota class, respectfully request that the Court enter judgment in their favor and against Defendant, as follows:
+All Plaintiffs, on behalf of themselves and their respective Classes, respectfully request that the Court enter judgment in their favor and against Defendant, as follows:

-- A. That the Court certify the Minnesota class pursuant to the Minnesota Rule of Civil undersigned Class Counsel as counsel to the Minnesota class; - B. All monetary and compensatory relief to which they are entitled and will be entitled at the time of trial; - C. That the Court enter a judgment finding: - i.
-Syngenta violated Minnesota Statute §§325D.13 and 325D.15. - ii.
-Syngenta's release of corn containing the MIR162 event, including Viptera and Duracade, was negligent. - iii.
-Syngenta failed to adequately warn or instruct corn growers, including Plaintiffs and the Minnesota class as to the danger of corn containing the MIR162 event, including Viptera and Duracade. - D. That the Court award monetary damages, including compensatory relief, to which
+- A. That the Court certify the Classes pursuant to the Minnesota Rule of Civil Procedure 23 and designate Plaintiffs as representatives of the Classes and the undersigned Class Counsel as counsel to the Classes; - B. All monetary and compensatory relief to which they are entitled and will be entitled at the time of trial; - C. That the Court enter a judgment finding: - i.
+Syngenta violated Minnesota Statutes §§325D.13, 325D.44 and 325F.69. - ii.
+Syngenta's release of corn containing the MIR162 event was negligent. - Syngenta is strictly liable for damages caused as a result of the release of corn containing the MIR162 event.